Morpheuslabs-io/sto-as-service-app-ref/README.md

 ### MongoDB

+  - Create an empty folder named `mongodb` in parent directory to hold data

-Start it by running this cmd `pm2 start script_start_mongo.sh`.
-Its data is stored in the folder `mongodb`
+  - Start it by running this cmd `pm2 start script_start_mongo.sh`

 ### Install dependencies